merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 When you store your selections of gene clusters as a collection, anvi'o will allow you to summarize these results.

 {:.notice}
-Even if you want to simply summarize everything in the pan gneome without making any selections in the interface, you still will need a collection in the pan database.
+Even if you want to simply summarize everything in the pan genome without making any selections in the interface, you will still need a collection in the pan database.
 But luckily, you can use the program `anvi-script-add-default-collection` to add a default collection that contains every gene cluster.

-The summary step gives you two important things: a static HTML web page you can compress and share with your colleagues or add into your publication as a supplementary data file, and a copmrehensive TAB-delimited file in the output directory that describes every gene cluster.
+The summary step gives you two important things: a static HTML web page you can compress and share with your colleagues or add into your publication as a supplementary data file, and a comprehensive TAB-delimited file in the output directory that describes every gene cluster.

 You can summarize a collection using the program `anvi-summarize`, and a generic form of this command looks like this: